CafeTools/cafetools.github.io/ScreenRecorder/README.md

 - Support World of warcraft
     - Installation is possible from the Recorder menu.
     - Agent(wow log parser) + Wow Game Addon
+    - Currently only Arena and Battleground modes are supported.

 - Support League of Legends
     - It's being planned.